-2.3.4 Retarders
+2.3.4 Retarders (also known as "Jake Brakes")

 Some vehicles have "retarders."
 Retarders help slow a vehicle down therefore, reducing the need for using your brakes.
 They reduce brake wear and give you another way to slow down.
 There are four basic types of retarders (exhaust, engine, hydraulic, and electric).
 All retarders can be turned on or off by the driver.
 On some vehicles the retarding power can be adjusted.
 When turned "on," retarders apply their braking power (to the drive wheels only) whenever you let up on the accelerator pedal all the way.
 Because these devices can be noisy, be sure you know where their use is permitted.
+Many cities and towns have signage posted prohibiting the use of engine retarders in city limits.